Using the Tileserver API

 Authentication and tokens

 All requests to the tileserver API must include a token parameter.
-If you have a Parcel or Tileserver API subscription, you can find your token in Account Settings > Billing or API sections after logging into your account at regrid.com.
+If you have a Parcel or Tileserver API subscription, you can find your token in the API section after logging into your account at regrid.com.

-A single Regrid API token can be used for our Parcel API and our Tileserver API, but each must be enabled separately.
+A single Regrid API token can be used for our Parcel API and our Tileserver API, but separate tokens for each is recommended.

 Parcel tiles